LeifAnderssonLab/Cisco_PopSeq/12_genome_annotation/README.md

 Following is a description of each files and folders :

-The maker_abinition folder contains the busco folder and parameters folder linked to the maker abinitio run (evidence input + augustus input)
+The maker_abinitio folder contains the busco folder and parameters folder linked to the maker abinitio run (evidence input + augustus input)

 ```
 ├── maker_abinitio

 ```
-The busco folder contains the results of busco on the ouput of maker_abinitio
+The busco folder contains the results of busco on the ouput of the maker abinitio run
 ```
 │   ├── busco
 │   │   ├── short_summary.specific.actinopterygii_odb10.busco_evidence_longest_isoform.json
 │   │   └── short_summary.specific.actinopterygii_odb10.busco_evidence_longest_isoform.txt
 ```
-The parameters folder comprise the config files for the maker abinitio run
+The parameters folder contains the config files for the maker abinitio run
 ```
 │   └── parameters
 │       ├── maker_bopts.ctl